melax08/site_checker/README.md

 `-l` or `--list` - allows you to specify a list of sites to check directly in this argument.
 When using this argument, the `--file` argument will not work.

 `-v` or `--verify` - verifies SSL certificates for HTTPS requests just like a web browser.
-By default, ignore verifying the SSL certificate.
+By default, ignore verifying the SSL certificate and allow self-signed certificates.

 ### Usage examples